Hurricane Diane: Mid-Atlantic

 Flooding began in many streams in eastern Pennsylvania on August 18.
 The Delaware River crested at over 40 ft in Easton, which was 4 ft above the previous record set in 1903.
 In Allentown, the Lehigh River crested at 23.4 ft, surpassing the previous record of 21.7 ft set in 1942.
 The floods were the worst in record across eastern portions of the state, notably in the Poconos and along all tributaries of the Delaware River from Honesdale to Philadelphia.
 Lake Wallenpaupack and other reservoirs mitigated flooding.
 Floods destroyed 17 bridges and 55 mi of track along the Delaware, Lackawanna and Western Railroad, which is the primary rail line in northeastern Pennsylvania.
-Damage to the line totaled several million dollars, and overall railroad damage in the state totaled $16 million.
+Damage to the line totaled $8.2 million, and overall railroad damage in the state totaled $16 million.
 Hundreds of cars were damaged in the region.
 Damage extended into Philadelphia due to flooding along the Schuylkill River, but the damage was minor.
 In the small village of Upper Black Eddy, hundreds of people became homeless, and the post office was washed away.
 Statewide, the floods destroyed or breached 30 dams, and destroyed about 150 road of rail bridges.
 Flooding left home and factory damage in the Allentown area.
 In the Poconos in Pennsylvania, the Brodhead Creek nearly destroyed a camp, killing 37 people, mostly children.
 Many people at the camp fled to a lodge that was ultimately destroyed.
 The Brodhead Creek also washed out a bridge along U.S. Route 209 between Stroudsburg and East Stroudsburg, flooding both cities.
 There were about 75 deaths in the area, and another 10 deaths occurred in Greentown due to flooding along the Lackawaxen River.
 Overall, there were 101 deaths in the state, and damage totaled at least $70 million.